-You can take a drive in the country to have dinner at a state park or golf resort or have your meal in a historical setting in the center of St. Louis.
+Take a drive in the country to have dinner at a state park or golf resort or have your meal in a historical setting in the center of St. Louis.
 Most offer turkey dinners and some allow ordering off the regular menu.

-The meal is offered Thanksgiving Day 2018, Thursday, November 22nd, 11:00 a.m. - 6:00 p.m.
+The meal is offered Thanksgiving Day, Thursday, November 28, 2019, from 11:00 a.m. to 6:00 p.m.

-A vacation home community in Warren County located 45 minutes west of St. Louis, Innsbrook's 7,500 acres includes recreational and residential properties, an event center, the restaurant, and 18-hole public golf course.
+A vacation home community in Warren County located 45 minutes west of St. Louis, Innsbrook's 7,500 acres includes recreational and residential properties, an event center, the restaurant, and an 18-hole public golf course.

 Since 1917, the Schneithorst family has been providing hearty food and good times for the people of Saint Louis.
 They are known for their beer and German fare plus eclectic options served in a simple wood-paneled Bavarian-themed dining hall.